Make the Most of Rewards Credit Cards

 Beyond the annual fee, pay attention to key credit card terms - regular APR, the costs for cash advances and balance transfers, overdraft protection (if applicable), penalty interest, and late and returned payment fees.
 Look for cards with terms that align with your known spending habits.

 Pay attention to cards' additional benefits too.
-Major issuers underwrite a slew of potentially valuable benefits, such as complimentary rental car protection, purchase protection, travel accident insurance, and more.
+Major issuers underwrite a slew of potentially valuable benefits, such as complimentary rental car protection, purchase protection, travel accident and cell phone insurance, enhanced identity theft protection and more.
 Spend some time looking through the benefits statements of a few different cards to determine what's included, important limitations, and potential out-of-pocket costs.

 Accumulating Rewards Points

-Look for cards that accumulate unlimited rewards points on everyday purchases - such as the Key2More Rewards® credit card, which is a great example of a broad-spectrum reward credit card.
+Look for cards that accumulate unlimited rewards points on everyday purchases - such as the Key2More Rewards® credit card.
 You'll earn 5 KeyBank Relationship Rewards® points for every $1 spent on eligible purchases, with no monthly maximum and the opportunity to earn bonus points based on your monthly spending.

 You really want your focus to be on cards with optimal rewards that suit your needs and spending habits so that you're maximizing the benefit.
 By doing this, the rewards will add up quickly and be extremely valuable.